 Soil for Winter sowing

 Fill the container with light, well-draining soil.
-Do not use seed starter soil; it usually has no nutrients; choose a potting mix that contains fertilizer.
-For example, use Promix organic veg and herb mix soil for starting seeds.
+Do not use seed starter soil, as it usually lacks nutrients.
+Instead, choose a potting mix that contains fertilizer.
+For example, you can use Promix organic vegetable and herb mix soil to start seeds.

-Or if you use a soil mix with no fertilizer (read the labels), mix in compost about 1/3 by volume.
-This is important because we will not regularly transplant or water the seedlings as you do with indoor seed starting.
-The seedlings need some nutrients to be able to grow on their own.
+If you use a soil mix without fertilizer (read the labels), add compost about 1/3 by volume.
+This is important because, unlike with indoor seed starting, we will not regularly transplant or water the seedlings.
+The seedlings need nutrients to grow on their own.

 Water the soil throughout and let it drain.
 You are ready to plant now.